newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 When you upload your models to S3, an AWS Lambda function gets triggered and loads the models into an Amazon Elastic File System that is mounted on a second AWS Lambda function that is connected to an API gateway endpoint to perform optical character recognition on images in multiple languages.
 When an inference request is sent, based on the language specified, the Lambda function fetches the appropriate language model from mounted EFS and uses that to produce a `predicted_label`.

-This pattern simplifies your model management using Amazon EFS while providing benefits of Serverless ML in terms of pay-for-use, simple programming model, and reduced operational overhead.
+This pattern simplifies your model management using Amazon EFS while providing benefits of Serverless ML in terms of pay-for-use, simplified programming model, and reduced operational overhead.

 # Demo walkthrough